+Faith can work miracles.
 Many years ago, a container ship was crossing the Atlantic Ocean and a black service boy accidentally fell into the choppy ocean water while working on the deck.
 He shouted for help in the strong wind and relentless waves, but no one heard him.
 He watched the ship moving further and further away from him.

 The will to survive enabled the child to swim in the cold water, and he used all his strength to move his thin arms, trying to keep his head out of the water, with his eyes wide open and staring in the ship’s direction.
 The ship moved further and further away until it became a speck on the horizon.
 Eventually, all that remained was the vast ocean.

 The child’s strength was draining away and he felt that he really could not swim on.
 He was ready to sink.
 “Give it up,” he said to himself.
 At that moment, he remembered the old captain’s kind face and friendly eyes.
 “No, the captain will come to my rescue when he finds out I fell into the water!”
-With that thought, the child continued swimming on with his last breath.
+With that faith, the child continued swimming on with his last breath.

 The captain finally realized the ship’s boy was missing, and when he concluded that the child had fallen into the ocean, he ordered the ship to turn around.
 The first officer tried to dissuade the captain from that course of action saying: “It has been a while.
-If the ocean did not swallow him, the sharks certain did.”
+If the ocean did not swallow him, the sharks certainly did.”
 The captain hesitated for a moment and decided to go back.
-Another said, “Is it worth it for a black child?”
+Another said: “Is it worth it for a black child?”
 In response, the captain shouted at his first officer: “Quiet!”

-Hearing that, the grey-haired captain dropped down on his knees in front of the black boy with tears streaming down his cheeks: “My child, I did not save you, but you saved me!
+Hearing that, the grey-haired captain dropped down to his knees in front of the black boy with tears streaming down his cheeks: “My child, I did not save you, but you saved me!
 I’m ashamed of my moment of hesitation.”

 Translated by Yi Ming and edited by Helen